vaqqq/harmy/README.md

 ### How can I create a key/value pair?
 The only thing you have to do is to run the `.add <key> <value>` command of our Discord bot for creating a new key/value pair.

+## Authentification

 ### How do I get my API token?
 Run the `.token` command in our Discord server.
 You will receive a DM from our Discord bot, including the API Token.

 *Note: If you think that your token has been compromised, you can simply just re-run the command for resetting your API token.*

+### Hashed Tokens
+Your API tokens are hashed using a secure hashing algorithm.
+This means even in the unlikely event of a data breach, your tokens cannot be easily read or misused. - Your data is safe.

 # Spotlight [![harmy](https://harmy.gg/APISVG.svg)](https://harmy.gg/)
 Here are a few websites that use harmy: